ploxiln/fab-classic/README.rst

 fab-classic is `on PyPI <https://pypi.org/project/fab-classic/>`_, so you can ``pip install fab-classic``

-Be sure to ``pip uninstall Fabric`` if you happen to have it installed, because *fab-classic* uses the same import name "fabric" and entrypoint (tool) name "fab".
+Be sure to ``pip uninstall fabric`` first if you happen to have it installed, because *fab-classic* uses the same import name "fabric" and entrypoint (tool) name "fab".

 Starting with version 1.16, *fab-classic* depends on `paramiko-ng <https://github.com/ploxiln/paramiko-ng/>`_ instead of